digideskio/guidebook/guidebook/features_list.md

 <p> System Administrators can change the usergroup of any user (however an Admin cannot change his/her own group)

 <h4> Guests</h4>
-Guests can be guests/visitors (what's the point of this group designation for System Admins?)
+<p>Guests can be guests/visitors (what's the point of this group designation for System Admins?)
 Some Aiki default that no one ever uses.
 Christopher 14:53, 26 March 2012 (UTC)

 <h4> Banned Users</h4>